 I’m a complicated mess on my period and truly unpleasant to be around.
 Everything is in pain and for the first few days I’m barely getting by.
-My doctor prescribed birth control for the sole purpose of relieving menstrual pain (trust me, I didn’t actually need it for “that reason” until several years later) and it worked.
+My doctor prescribed birth control for the sole purpose of relieving menstrual pain and it worked.
 Alot of the pain subsided, I no longer had severe nausea but other things like cramps and back pain stayed.

 Over the years, I’ve been trying to find products that help eliminate drug dependency (that sounds bad but you know what I mean) for pain relief during periods.
 I’ve compiled a list of my favorite non-medicinal products that are perfect and hope that you or someone you know can manage their pain more effectively.

 I know what you’re thinking, “A sex messager…really?!”.
 Well yes, this little heart-shaped massager is pure heaven and perfect to use as a heating pad for menstrual pain.
 It’s cheap, coming in at about $15.00 and it’s reusable!
 The instructions are simple, snap it and then boil for 7-10 minutes.
 Word of advice, don’t forget that it’s boiling!
 I once made that mistake and it exploded all over the kitchen lol.
 But once boiled, the heat will be retained for several hours.
 This is perfect to use during the night and on a lazy Sunday.